reiver/go-strm/README.md

 }
 ```

-(Note that in that example a dot imports were used.)
+(Note that in that example dot imports were used.)